spreston4/first-portfolio/README.md

 # Sam Preston - Portfolio

 ## Description
 I am currently working on a Certificate from The University of Washington's Full Stack Web Development Bootcamp.
 Upon completion of the class I hope to transition my career into web development.
-As I progress through the class, i will need a place to collect and showcase my work.
+As I progress through the class, I will need a place to collect and showcase my work.
 I will be able to refer future employers to my portfolio in order to view my work and learn about me!

 [Deployed Application](https://spreston4.github.io/preston-portfolio/)